 A Short History

-The act of vaping has been around for.
+The act of vaping has been around for at least two millennia.
 In the fifth century BCE, Herodotus — the ancient Greek known as “The Father of History” — described a tradition of the Scythian people of Egypt.
 They would place hemp seeds on hot stones and inhale the vapors they would produce as they burned.

-In 1963, an American named Herbert Gilberta “smokeless, non-tobacco cigarette” that created “heated, moist, flavored air.”
+In 1963, an American named Herbert Gilbert patented a “smokeless, non-tobacco cigarette” that created “heated, moist, flavored air.”
 It never made it past the prototype stage but remains the earliest design for the modern vaping device.

-The e-cigarette as we know it today was invented by Chinese pharmacistin 2003.
+The e-cigarette as we know it today was invented by Chinese pharmacist Hon Lik in 2003.
 His brainchild used ultrasound emissions to atomize a liquid solution containing nicotine.
 Other enterprising individuals have developed simpler ways to vaporize juice, and the rest is history.

-Despite what some might assume,.
-Traditional cigarettes are lit with a fire, and the reaction between the flame and the tobacco creates new chemicals in the form of smoke.
+Despite what some might assume, people don’t smoke an e-cigarette.
+Traditional cigarettes are lit with fire, and the reaction between the flame and the tobacco creates new chemicals in the form of smoke.
 You do not burn anything with an e-cigarette.
 Instead, your vaping device heats the liquid inside the cartridge until it evaporates into steam.
 That vapor — which is simply the gaseous version of the substance, with no new chemicals — is what you inhale.

 E-Cigarette Parts & Devices for Beginners